 Members of WECAFC collaborate in the identification of other VMEs in the areas beyond national jurisdiction in the WECAFC mandate area.
 WECAFC explores options to work cooperatively with neighbouring RFBs and FAO, on the improvement and harmonization of exploratory fishing protocols, DSF management plans, precautionary measures, and collection of monitoring data and other DSF information and statistics.

+APPENDIX 6

-APPENDIX F Terms of Reference of the Working Group on the Management of Deep Sea Fisheries
+Terms of Reference of the Working Group on the Management of Deep Sea Fisheries

 WECAFC Working Group on the Management of Deep Sea Fisheries